PrestigeBR/PrestigeBR.github.io/_posts/2000-04-05-intermediatenodes.md

 If you want to take a closer look at how this `K2Node_FormatText` works you can find it in the source under: `Engine\Source\Editor\BlueprintGraph`.

-Here is another example of a ForEachMapLoop node(wip) I am making for my [HGUtilities](https://utils.hideout.no/) plugin:
+Here is another example of a ForEachMapLoop node I am making for my [HGUtilities](https://prestiges.no/projects/hgutilities) plugin:
 {% include elements/figure.html image="https://cdn.discordapp.com/attachments/959186212046909551/960632434792222720/unknown.png" caption="Custom For Each Map Loop" %}

 You can see here that the un-compiled blueprint graph has one node in it but in reality there is actually a lot more going on.